alephjs/alephjs.org/pages/docs/api-reference/plugin-api.md

 # Plugin API

-In Aleph.js, a **Plugin** is an object with a `setup` method that can access the aleph internal data and methods.
+In Aleph.js, a **Plugin** is an object with a `setup` method that can access the runtime data, call internal methods, and add lifetime event hooks.

 ```ts
 type Plugin = {